 Some states allow you to leave a simple signed statement indicating who should make your final arrangements, while others require a more formal document signed by witnesses or a notary.
-If your state allows it, it’s wise to appoint someone to take care of your funeral arrangements in a health care directive.
+If your state allows it (and nearly all states do), it’s wise to appoint someone to take care of your funeral arrangements in a health care directive.
 When you use a health care directive, you gather all of your end-of-life wishes in one place, ensuring your wishes are respected and making the path clearer for your loved ones.

 Finally, think about paying for your final arrangements.
 You can either pay for your plans before you die, or you can set aside money for your survivors to use for this purpose.
-If you don’t do either of these things, and there’s not enough money in your estate to pay for funeral goods and services, your survivors must cover the costs.
+If you don’t do either of these things, and there’s not enough money in your estate (the assets you leave behind) to pay for funeral goods and services, your survivors must cover the costs.

 No matter what you include in your instructions, make it easy for your survivors to find them.
 You can either share copies of your final arrangement documents during your life, or just tell your loved ones where to find them after your death.